 -Lightly drizzle Bragg Organic Apple Cider Vinegar to taste (another super healthy fermented food!)

-Then shake on these Four Cancer Fighting Spices:
+Then shake on as much of these Four Cancer Fighting Spices as you can stand:

 -Organic Garlic Powder